The 20 Best Legius Syndrome Doctors Near Me in Baltimore, MD

 English, Spanish

 Carlos Romo, M.D., is a neuro-oncologist in Baltimore, Maryland.
 Dr. Romo specializes in the diagnosis and treatment of brain tumors, including glioblastoma, astrocytomas, oligodendrogliomas, neurofibromas, and schwannomas among others.
 Dr. Romo earned his medical degree from the School of Medicine and Health Sciences at Tecnológico de Monterrey in Mexico and completed his Neurology residency at the University of Arkansas for Medical Sciences, where he served as chief resident.
 He then completed a Neuro-oncology clinical and research fellowship in a joint program between The Johns Hopkins University and the National Institutes of Health.
 Dr. Romo additionally trained as a clinical pharmacology fellow at The Johns Hopkins University and completed training on clinical cancer research at the University of Texas MD Anderson Cancer Center.
 In his research, Dr. Romo studies drug pharmacokinetics and the blood-brain barrier, and investigates better ways to reach tumors in the central nervous system.
 Dr. Romo also studies treatments for patient with neurofibromatosis.
 In addition to patient care and research, Dr. Romo teaches and mentors medical and undergraduate students to help develop a future generation of neurologists.
-Dr. Romo is rated as an Experienced provider by MediFind in the treatment of Legius Syndrome.
-His top areas of expertise are Neurofibromatosis, Neurofibromatosis Type 1 (NF1), Schwannomatosis, and Astrocytoma.
+Dr. Romo is rated as an Advanced provider by MediFind in the treatment of Legius Syndrome.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Neurofibromatosis, Neurofibromatosis Type 1 (NF1), Schwannomatosis, and Astrocytoma.
+Dr. Romo is board certified in American Board Of Psychiatry And Neurology.

 When should I see a Legius Syndrome doctor near Baltimore, MD?